 In conclusion, I will be planting a minimum of eight four-foot-long rows worth of peas.

 Peas are used in various dishes around the world.
 They are eaten either raw or cooked.
 Preserve the peas harvest by freezing, drying, or canning.

-Mange-tout varieties are a great snack for kids as well as in a stir-fry.
+Mange-tout varieties are a great snack for kids and are the best choice for a stir-fry.